My first record player was a Lenco L75 that I got from my parent’s system as a teenager.

 I am still impressed by the sound, it is pleasing to the ear.
 However, it lacks some definition, the sound stage is blurry, details are not presented a lot.
 It has some punch and directness on the plus side.

 Notice the plexiglas rest.
 I took the original lift off the SME in order to fit the Lenco chassis.
 The Plexiglas was bend using a hot air gun.
 It fits in the slot of the original lift.

 The idler wheel is the aluminum version with five holes.
 This is the perferable version of the idler wheel.
 Other L75s are equipped with pastic wheels and they have cheaper wheel bearings too.
 Replacement idler wheels are a good idea, since the rubber is most likely in need for a change.

 There are some other Lencos aswell, but they served as donor for some other projects.
 See the Lab Lenco project.

 Most Lencos suffer from a loose main bearing.
 If the platter is unmounted try to move the bearing shaft a little. like indicated by the arrows in the picture.

 If there is a little play you will notice.
-Ideally it shold not move at all.
+Ideally it should not move at all.
 If it does move, the bronze bushings are worn out.
 That has a weakening influence on the sound.
-It still sounds nice, but precision or definition is lost.
+It still sounds nice, but precision or definition are lost.